apache/apex-site/src/md/contributing.md

 The apex-core and apex-malhar repositories both have mirror repositories on github which are used to review pull requests and provide a second remote endpoint for the codebase.

-1. Create a JIRA ([-core](https://issues.apache.org/jira/browse/APEXCORE/),[-malhar](https://issues.apache.org/jira/browse/APEXMALHAR/)) for the work you plan to do (or assign yourself to an existing JIRA ticket)
+1. Create/assign a JIRA ([-core](https://issues.apache.org/jira/browse/APEXCORE/),[-malhar](https://issues.apache.org/jira/browse/APEXMALHAR/)) for the work you plan to do (or assign yourself to an existing JIRA ticket)
 1. Fork the ASF github mirror (one time step): https://github.com/apache/apex-core/
 1. Clone the **fork** on your local workspace (one time step):
   `git clone https://github.com/{github_username}/apex-core.git`
 1. Add [apex core](https://github.com/apache/apex-core) as a remote repository (one time step):
 `git remote add upstream https://github.com/apache/apex-core`
+1. Ensure that your git user name and email are [configured](https://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup#Your-Identity), this will make it much easier to keep track of contributors (one time step).
 1. Create a new branch from the [master](https://github.com/apache/apex-core/tree/master) branch. **Name your branch with the JIRA number in it, e.g. `APEXCORE-123.my-feature`.**
 `git checkout -b APEXCORE-123.my-feature -t upstream/master`
 Creating a local branch that tracks a remote makes pull easier (no need to specify the remote branch while pulling).
 A branch can be made to track a remote branch anytime, not necessarily at its creation by: